 In order to preserve meat and fish for a long duration, the residents of Madeira developed a unique style of cooking known as Carne de Vinha d'alhos or meat in Wine & Garlic.
 The meat was immersed in a stock (or sauce) composed of vinegar, salt, garlic and Madeira wines to preserve and enhance its flavour.

-From Medeira, the Vindaloo recipe travelled to other countries when Portuguese ships to South and Central America stopped by.
-In America it came to be known as Vinyoo dalyge.
+From Madeira, the Vindaloo recipe travelled to other countries when Portuguese ships to South and Central America stopped by.
+In America, it came to be known as Vinyoo dalyge.
 Later in South America, Paprika and Oregano were added to the original recipe.

-Prior to this, long pepper which grew abundantly in the forests of Western Ghats and Malabar had been the hottest spice known to Indians,.
-Lizzie Collingham states that red chillies were originally grown in Goa and as a result, were known across the rest of India as ‘Gowai Mirchis’.
+Prior to this, long pepper which grew abundantly in the forests of the Western Ghats and Malabar had been the hottest spice known to Indians.
+Lizzie Collingham states that red chillies were originally grown in Goa and as a result were known across the rest of India as ‘Gowai Mirchis’.
 The fact that chillies were easier to grow, and cheaper, besides tasting similar to long pepper, meant that they quickly gained popularity across the country, and became an integral part of Indian cuisine.

 Thankfully, in recent times, the original Vindaloo recipe has moved out of Goan Catholic homes in India and the ‘authentic’ version can now be found in a number of restaurants across the country!

 An effort like this needs your support.
 No contribution is too small and it will only take a minute.
 We thank you for pitching in.